MilkJug1/ObsidianNotes/Essay Notes/Comparison and Contrast Planning MD.md

 ## Supporting Point #1

-When the kids in the "The 100" first got to the island, after a while its evident that all of the kids immediatly start to change rapidly due to the effects of the island, for example when the kids are writing that Wells will die(spelled as dye) it starts to show the decline of the kids.
+When the kids in the "The 100" first got to the island, after a while its evident that all of the kids immediately start to change rapidly due to the effects of the island, for example when the kids are writing that Wells will die(spelled as dye) it starts to show the decline of the kids.
 This is more apparent when the kids start to become more cult-like.

 ### Text Evidence w/ page num